Wilfred/difftastic/manual/src/diffing.md

 +---------------------+  +---------------------+
 ```

-From the start vertex, we have two options: we can mark the first item
+From the start vertex, we have two options:

-in the left as novel and advance that position, or we can mark the
+* we can mark the first syntax node on the left as novel, and advance
+  to the next syntax node on the left (vertex 1 above), or
-first item on the right as novel.
+* we can mark the first syntax node on the right as novel, and advance
+  to the next syntax node on the right (vertex 2 above).

-Choosing "novel atom R" will turn out to be the best choice.
-From that
+Choosing "novel atom R" to vertex 2 will turn out to be the best
-vertex, we can see three routes to the end vertex.
+choice.
+From vertex 2, we can see three routes to the end vertex.

 ```
             2